helton/hbox-py/README.md

 - Add GitHub Actions to build and publish to PyPI
 - Double check if registered packages are available locally before using them
 - Add warn when a shim will conflict with an existing command
-- Add `kbox config` to support all `config.json` options
+- Add `hbox config` to support all `config.json` options
-- [Experimental] Identify paths in `kbox run` to map them via container volumes automatically
+- [Experimental] Identify paths in `hbox run` to map them via container volumes automatically
 - Separate `packages.json` from `config.json`
   - Allow use to override `packages.json` retrieved from centralized index/repo
-- Add `kbox update` to update index
+- Add `hbox update` to update index
-- Add `kbox register` to register a package, even with custom image
+- Add `hbox register` to register a package, even with custom image
 - Add option to remove images when removing packages
 - Allow to specify CLI name for a package (in cases a package has a name like `lambda/python`)